A Real Time Processing System for Big Data in Astronomy: Applications to HERA: Long Term Storage and Data Transfer: The Librarian

 Finally, each Librarian server also maintains a loosely-structured log of \textit{file events}.
 These record simple operational data (e.g., ``a new instance of this file was created on storage node X'') and housekeeping information such as records of successful ``standing order'' transfers as described below.
 File events are not synchronized between sites.

-The Librarian server uses the Tornado\footnote{\url{https://github.com/tornadoweb/tornado}} framework for HTTP services and keeps all information in a PostgreSQL\footnote{\url{https://www.postgresql.org/}} relational database.
+The Librarian server uses the Tornado\footnote{\url{https://github.com/tornadoweb/tornado}} framework for HTTP services and keeps all information in a PSQL relational database.
 It is statically configured with knowledge of local storage nodes, which are typically separate machines equipped with RAID arrays or other large-format devices.
 Storage nodes must be accessible over \texttt{ssh}, and must have some small Librarian utility programs installed, but do not need to run any special server software.
-Data transfers in and out of the Librarian system occur directly between clients and storage nodes: the server orchestrates them (sending clients \texttt{rsync} information) but does not participate in them directly.
+Data transfers in and out of the Librarian system occur directly between clients and storage nodes: the server determines the commands necessary to move files between stores and executes them via remote execution on stores, rather than launching the transfers directly on the server.